ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Thinking is the hardest work there is.
-That is why so few people engage in it. — Robert Kiyosaki
+> **Citacao:** In peace, sons bury their fathers.
+In war, fathers bury their sons.  — Herodotus

 fim do arquivo